- 3 Years (Full time)

 Pass 60 credits overall with 45 credits at Level 3, 30 credits with Distinction and the remaining 15 credits with Merit or above.

-DDD in National Extended Diploma/3 National Extended Certificates in Mathematics and Physics.
+DDD in National Extended Diploma/3 National Extended Certificates in Mathematics.
 We will accept a combination of BTECs and A-Levels.
 Please contact the School's Undergraduate Admissions Team for more information.

-35 points overall, with 16 points at higher level to include 5 points in Mathematics and Physics.
+16 points at higher level to include 6,5,5, with at least 5 points in Mathematics.

 AABBB overall with AB in 2 Advanced Highers (AH).
 For non-AH applicants AAAABB.
-To include Mathematics and Physics.
+To include Mathematics.